amcd08/EGM722_Assignment/README.md

 - Once you have successfully cloned the repository, you can then create a `conda` environment.

-  To do this, use the environment.yml file provided in the repository.
-With Anaconda Navigator, you can do this by selecting __Import__ from the bottom of the __Environments__ panel.
+  The **environment.yml** file provided in the repository loads the packages and modules needed to run the script (it may take some time to load all the packages).
+With Anaconda Navigator, you can set up the environment by selecting __Import__ from the bottom of the __Environments__ panel.

   Otherwise, you can open a command prompt (on Windows, you may need to select an Anaconda command prompt).
 Navigate to the folder where you cloned this repository and run the following command: